FirestormViewer/phoenix-firestorm/indra/newview/linux_tools/client-readme.txt

 probably missing the appropriate GStreamer plugin on your system - you may be able to install it (see TROUBLESHOOTING).

-User data is stored in the hidden directory ~/.secondlife by default; you may override this location with the SECONDLIFE_USER_DIR environment variable if you wish.
+User data is stored in the hidden directory ~/.firestorm by default; you may override this location with the FIRESTORM_USER_DIR environment variable if you wish.